alfonsotesauro/ios-deploy/README.md

 ## Notes

 * With some modifications, it may be possible to use this without Xcode installed; however, you would need a copy of the relevant DeveloperDiskImage.dmg (included with Xcode). lldb would also run slower as symbols would be downloaded from the device on-the-fly.

+1) find the dyld debug structure in memory (dyld_all_image_infos).
+IIRC there's a custom debugserver command to get its address.
+  - qShlibInfoAddr
+  - DNBProcessGetSharedLibraryInfoAddress
+  - debugserver/source/DNB.cpp

+2) build a list of images by parsing dyld_all_image_infos (there is already some code in mac_debmod.cpp but it's OS X specific and has not really been updated to handle dyld_shared_cache so there is some work to do).
+  - ~/lldb/source/Plugins/ObjectFile/Mach-O/ObjectFileMachO.cpp:2402,2667
+  - ~/lldb/source/Target/Process.cpp:Process::Launch
+  - ~/lldb/source/Plugins/Process/gdb-remote/ProcessGDBRemote::DoLaunch
+  - jGetLoadedDynamicLibrariesInfos,ProcessGDBRemote::GetLoadedDynamicLibrariesInfos
+  - ~/lldb/include/lldb/Target/Process.h:1921
+  - DynamicLoaderMacOSXDYLD::NotifyBreakpointHit,ABIMacOSX_arm64::GetArgumentValues,
+  - DynamicLoaderMacOSXDYLD::AddModulesUsingImageInfosAddress
+  - /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/usr/include/mach-o/dyld_images.h
+  - ProcessGDBRemote::DoLaunch

+3) register the images as modules and their symbols as debug symbols

+4) maybe even try to fetch symbol files from the xcode directory for better debugging (and/or app's dSYM for source-level debugging).

+5) ARM W,D registers - dbg_gdb.cfg, aarch64-fpu.xml

+6) closing IDA while debugging does not stop remote process. have to step out of a few functions in order from stop process to work - why?